yuhang2685/LeetCode-NoteBook-Python3/README.md

 Therefore,
 LeetCode problems are no more isolated individual problems, but a repository of problems with hidden connections of similarity and variance.
-We need to manage time wisely instead of work on everyone starting from problem #1 which is frustrating.
+We need to manage time wisely instead of hacking on everyone starting from problem #1 which is frustrating.
+Note LeetCode is not the place for learning fundamental concepts, we should do that before starting LeetCode.
 The repository are trainings for developing individual skills and also for applying them flexibly and logically.
 Moreover, the problems are putting together for abstracting the common procedures and steps for solving problems.